Celuni/SourcePawn-Syntax-Highlighting/README.md

 ## Found a bug?
 I've tried to ensure that the highlighting works properly, but there may still be some edge cases I haven't discovered yet.
 If you happen to find one of these edge cases, please do submit an issue report and I'll get right to fixing it.

+## 06/04/2019
+I'm still working on this, there's a very big update coming very soon.